Deep Progressive Feature Aggregation Network for High Dynamic Range Imaging: The Proposed Methods

-Our method implicitly aligns the input LDR images in the feature space by sampling neighboring features around the misaligned pixels.
-Therefore, we conducted an experiment to investigate the effect of the number of sampled features on the performance.
-In this experiment, we evaluate the performance of our model with different numbers of sampled features in the Kalanrari dataset.
-The number of sampling features $N$ is set from $2$ to $10$.
+We have derived a novel method that utilizes similar features around unaligned features to implicitly align input LDR images in the feature space.
+To evaluate the effectiveness of our method, we conducted an experiment on the Kalantari dataset to investigate the impact of the number of sampled features on the performance.
+We vary the number of sampling features $N$ from 2 to 10 and evaluate the corresponding performance of the model.
 Fig.\,\ref{nums_samples} shows the PSNR-$\mu$ of the models with different numbers of sampling features.
-As observed, the proposed model can achieve the best performance when the number of sampled features $N$ is set to $3$.
-When the number of sampled features is increased from $3$ to $10$, PSNR-$\mu$ decreases by 0.15dB, because some inaccurate sampled features are involved in the aggregation, which harms the performance.
+Our results demonstrate that the proposed method achieves the best performance when $N=3$.
+Interestingly, increasing the number of sampled features from 3 to 10 leads to a decrease in PSNR-$\mu$ by 0.15dB.
+This result is due to the inclusion of inaccurate sampled features in the aggregation process, which negatively affects performance.